 - All host organizations must also provide MLSC with a signed copy of their Form W-9 and an authorization for electronic fund transfers (if not previously provided).

 - Offer interns a hands-on learning experience and at least one mentor that directly oversees the internship at an official place of business.
-However, in order to support organizations in providing safe working conditions during the COVID-19 pandemic, interns can work remotely with prior written approval from MLSC.
-In that event, it is required that host organizations provide daily check-ins with interns.

 - Interns must be hired and paid directly by the host organization and treated as a W-2 employee (not a contractor or subcontractor) for compensation purposes.